What to do for 1 week in Martinique?

 A week in Martinique: the map of your itinerary

 To help you view your itinerary, I have made a map of all the places you will visit in a week in Martinique.
 The island’s airport is located in Fort-de-France.
-You can display the legend by clicking the button with a small arrow at the top left of the map.
+You can display the legend by clicking on the button with a small arrow located at the top left of the map.